actions-workshop/actions-workshop/docs/004-security.md

         language: [ 'javascript' ]
     ```

-    But what about the `fail-fast`?
-On default, if one job of a matrix fails, the other jobs will be cancelled immediately to save Actions minutes.
-By setting `fail-fast` to `false`, we deactivate this behavior, so all jobs of the matrix will run until the end, even if one or more of them fail.
+    But what about `fail-fast`?
+By default, if one job within a matrix fails, the remaining jobs are halted immediately to save on Action minutes.
+By setting `fail-fast` to `false`, we override this default behavior.
+This ensures all jobs within the matrix complete their execution, regardless of the outcome of individual jobs.

-    This is useful for projects where you have more than one language.
-It's not the case here, but it also doesn't hurt to leave it in.
+    This configuration is especially useful for projects that use multiple languages.
+While it isn't the case here, it doesn't harm to retain this setup.

-3. In the steps section, you find the `Initialize CodeQL` step, which will download the CodeQL CLI and initialize the CodeQL database by loading the code of our repository into it.
+3. The steps section includes the `Initialize CodeQL` step.
+This step downloads the CodeQL CLI and initializes the CodeQL database by populating it with the code from our repository.

     ```yml
     - name: Initialize CodeQL